-- 14. The victim assistance provisions of the Convention are central to its humanitarian impact.
+14. The victim assistance provisions of the Convention are central to its humanitarian impact.
 States Parties acknowledge that victim assistance is a long-term obligation.
-They are committed to the full, equal and effective participation of cluster munition victims and survivors in society, based on human rights and humanitarian law, including non-discrimination and inclusion, as well as the principles of sustainability, national ownership, accessibility, accountability and transparency.
+They are committed to the full, equal and effective participation of cluster munition victims, including survivors in society, in accordance with human rights and international humanitarian law, as well as the principles of non-discrimination, inclusion, sustainability, national ownership, accessibility, accountability and transparency.
 States Parties recognise that for victim assistance to be sustainable in the long term, it should be integrated into national policies and legal frameworks relating to the rights of persons with disabilities as well as into health, education, social, employment, poverty reduction and development plans supporting the achievement of the Sustainable Development Goals.
 They also recognise that improved coordination amongst relevant and wide-ranging stakeholders is key to ensuring appropriate, inclusive and effective assistance.
-States Parties recognize that assistance to cluster munition victims and survivors must be provided without discriminating against those who have suffered injuries or impairments from other causes. - 15.
-States Parties with cluster munition victims and survivors in areas under their jurisdiction or control and where applicable donor States Parties will:
+States Parties recognize that assistance to cluster munition victims, including survivors must be provided without discriminating against those who have suffered injuries or impairments from other causes.

+15. States Parties with cluster munition victims in areas under their jurisdiction or control and where applicable donor States Parties will:

-Action #31: Ensure the collection and analysis of data disaggregated by gender, age and disability, to assess the needs and priorities of cluster munition victims and survivors and insert this data into a centralised database, taking into account national data protection measures.
-This information will be made available to relevant stakeholders to ensure a comprehensive response to addressing the needs of cluster munition victims and survivors.
+Action #31: Ensure the collection and analysis of data disaggregated by gender, age and disability, to assess the needs and priorities of cluster munition victims and insert this data into a centralised database, taking into account national data protection measures.
+This information will be made available to relevant stakeholders to ensure a comprehensive response to addressing the needs of cluster munition victims.